 In their first year, eligible students are targeted to apply for higher education access schemes such as:

-In second year, Personal Development Coaches and the Careers Leader will work with you through the UCAS application process, including selecting your choices and writing your personal statement.
+• From Easter in the first year, Personal Development Coaches and the Careers Leader will work with you through the UCAS application process, including selecting your choices and writing your personal statement.

 Alternative Progression Routes